openaps/docs/source/docs/walkthrough/phase-6/advanced-features.md

 ## Auto-sensitivity mode

 Wouldn't it be great if the system knew when you were running sensitive or resistant?
 That's what we thought, so we created "auto-sensitivity mode".
-If you explicityly configure this additional feature, it will allow the system to analyze historical data on the go and make adjustments if it recognizes that you are reacting more sensitivite (or conversely, more resistant) to insulin than usual.
+If you explicitly configure this additional feature, it will allow the system to analyze historical data on the go and make adjustments if it recognizes that you are reacting more sensitivite (or conversely, more resistant) to insulin than usual.
 It will then make micro adjustments to your basals.